mrnaveira/rust-blockchain/README.md

 # rust-blockchain
-A toy blockchain written in Rust.
-This blockchain is a conceptual work:
+A toy blockchain written in Rust:
 * Defines data structures to model a minimum blockchain
 * Mines new blocks in a separate thread, running PoW with a fixed difficulty.
 Mining will stop until new transactions arrive.
 * Provides a REST API to retrieve the blocks and add transactions